- 1 Importance of storage and conditioning canola

 Canola destined for seeding purposes should be dried at less than 45 to 50 degrees Celsius.
 For oil extraction, seeds can be dried at up to 82 degrees Celsius.
 Lower temperatures are used when canola is damp (over 12.5 per cent moisture) or when it is to be stored for over six months.

-(In reference to grain storage) conditioning of the bulk (seed) to a moisture content lower than intended goal. should be avoided because it causes cracking of the seed coats.
+(In reference to grain storage) conditioning of the bulk (seed) to a moisture content lower than intended goal. should be avoided because it causes cracking of the seed coat.
 Damaged seeds undergo a marked rise in the level of free fatty acids causing a reduction in oil quality.

 Table 3.
 Safe drying temperatures for canola